wasadigi/Teaching-HEIGVD-RES/lectures/01-Lecture1-JavaIOs.md

 * A interactive site for querying and browsing Unicode characters and getting their representations in various encodings (UTF-8, UTF-16, etc.) : <http://www.fileformat.info/info/unicode>

+* A description of the Decorator design pattern: <http://en.wikipedia.org/wiki/Decorator_pattern>

 ### <a name="ResourcesAdditional"></a>Additional resources

 * Reference for the Java NIO API: <http://docs.oracle.com/javase/7/docs/api/java/nio/package-summary.html>